zackmdavis/Less_Wrong_Drafts/deep_learning_is_function_approximation.md

 That's a different threat model!
 If you're trying to build a good agent, or trying to prohibit people from building bad agents using coordinated violence (which some authors call "regulation" for some reason), it matters what your threat model is!

+(Statistical modeling engineer Jack Gallagher

+[TODO: transition]

-(A statistical modeling engineer of my acquaintance described arguing with some of my internet friends as "like trying to discuss crash test methodology with people who insist that the wheels must be made of little cars, because how else would they move forward like a car does?")
+as "like trying to discuss crash test methodology with people who insist that the wheels must be made of little cars, because how else would they move forward like a car does?")

 I don't know how to build a general agent, but contemporary computing research offers clues as to how multi-layer parameterized graphical function approximators can be composed with other components to build systems that perform cognitive tasks.